mars0i/majure/README.md

 Clojure-Java interoperability facilities, so following the sequence from version 1 to version 3 may be useful for learning about interop.

+**Note: Some of these have been moved to the the *intermediate* directory.
+There are also newer experiments in *nonworking* and in this directory.**

 ### 0:

 All-Java version.
 Copied from manual (through section 2.8) with small changes in formatting.